algomo/knowledge-base/docs/docs/integrations/zapier-integration/Getting Started.md

 sidebar_position: 2
 ---

-### Step 1: Familiarize Yourself with Zapier Terminology
+### Step 1: Familiarise Yourself with Zapier Terminology

 Before diving into creating Zaps, it's essential to understand the key concepts and terminology used in Zapier: